-I have always thought New Year’s Resolutions were cheesy and pointless, especially since every year I told myself it would be the year I would become a supermodel and achieve everything in the world.
+I have always thought New Year’s Resolutions were cheesy and pointless, especially since every year I told myself it would be the year I would become everything I ever wanted to look like and achieve everything in the world.
 Needless to say, I faced disappointment every year in that regard.

-However, after listening to this podcast episode, I decided there was something small I could do, to change my year, and change my perspective.
+However, after listening to a podcast episode on the lunar phases, I decided there was something small I could do, to change my year, and change my perspective.

-In the ways of spirituality, I had already begun to “awaken” as they say.
+In the ways of spirituality, I had already begun to become more aware of my connection to the earth.
 I was becoming more aware of my place in this world, and the purpose of my life.
 Living by the phases of the moon, was just the beginning of my journey.

 For those of you who don’t know, there are eight phases to each lunar cycle.
 A lunar cycle traditionally lasts about 28 days, and therefore does not always correlate with the traditional western calendar consisting of 30/31 days.

 The lunar phase begins with the New Moon, which is usually the best time to manifest your goals for that coming cycle.
 It is the time to set your intentions.
 Think of it as a “mini resolution” but it is only for 28 days.
 Scientifically, this phase marks the moment when the Moon is positioned directly between the Earth and the Sun, making its illuminated side face away from us.

 I started simply by journaling and writing about what the New Moon meant.
 This was a time of learning and practicing for me in the beginning.
 I would set goals or intentions for that cycle, and keep up with them as I went.